ptorru/hello-boards/oled_ssd1306_rpi/README.md

 My example is pretty much the same but with a couple of extra notes and scripts.

+We are assuming you have the i2c peripheral active in your raspberry pi.
+If using Raspbian search for how to use the raspi-config command.

 # Compilation
 Compiling on the Zero takes a bit, so that's why I have set up a cross-compilation environment.
 Cross-compile means we compile the code in our local machine but we execute it in the Raspberry Pi.